saltyorg/docs/docs/reference/accounts.md

     - This parameter is required.

-    - Note: The "tfa" setting controls whether Saltbox uses the newer authentication method or not; this newer method is *required* for use with TFA, but will work evern with it off; it's the "Open an URL, log into Plex, grant access to this app" workflow you may be familiar with from other contexts.
+    - Note: The "tfa" setting controls whether Saltbox uses the newer authentication method or not; this newer method is *required* for use with TFA, but will work even with it off; it's the "Open an URL, log into Plex, grant access to this app" workflow you may be familiar with from other contexts.

     - If you use the `tfa` workflow, a random client ID and a Plex Access Token will be stored in `/opt/saltbox/plex.ini` for later use.
+Consider securing this file if you are running Saltbox on a shared machine.

 - `dockerhub`: DockerHub account credentials.